 - Bowel obstruction

 There are various ways to treat opioid use disorders and control withdrawal symptoms.
-However, the most important step in recovery is to seek the help of a qualified healthcare professional, such as a physician, psychiatrist, psychiatrist, or nurse who can integrate an individualized treatment plan.
+However, the most important step in recovery is to seek the help of a qualified healthcare professional, such as a physician, psychiatrist, psychiatrist, or nurse who can integrate an individualized back pain treatment plan.

 The most common treatment is medication.
 These effective medications may include methadone, buprenorphine, or naltrexone to help people reduce or stop their opioid use while controlling any associated withdrawal symptoms.